-Financial assets:
+Classification of financial assets:

 All assets are held to receive ongoing payments.
 These are initially valued at fair value including transaction costs and then at amortized cost in accordance with the effective interest method.
 Gains and losses attributable to financial assets are reported in the income statement.
 Interest rate effects arising from the application of the effective interest method are also reported in the income statement.
-BONESUPPORT recognizes the following interest-bearing assets in the balance sheet:
+BONESUPPORT recognizes the following financial assets in the balance sheet:

 - Trade receivables

 - Other receivables

+- Accrued income

 - Cash and cash equivalents